awsdocs/aws-organizations-docs/doc_source/orgs_manage_create.md

 # Creating an organization<a name="orgs_manage_create"></a>

-Use AWS Organizations to create an organization\.

 You can create an organization that starts with your AWS account as the master account\.
 When you create an organization, you can choose whether the organization supports all features \(recommended\) or only consolidated billing features\.

 **Note**
 Currently, you can have only one root in your organization\.

 After creating an organization, you can add accounts to your organization in these ways from the master account:
-+ Create other AWS accounts that are automatically added to your organization as member accounts
++ [Create other AWS accounts](orgs_manage_accounts_create.md) that are automatically added to your organization as member accounts
-+ After verifying your email address, invite existing AWS accounts to join your organization as member accounts
++ After verifying your email address, [invite existing AWS accounts](orgs_manage_accounts_invites.md#orgs_manage_accounts_invite-account) to join your organization as member accounts

+## Create an organization<a name="create-org"></a>

+You can create an organization by using either the AWS Management Console or by using a command from the AWS CLI or one of the SDK APIs\.

 **Minimum permissions**
 To create an organization with your current AWS account, you must have the following permissions: